The Life Sciences Law Review: Mexico

 Among the most relevant regulations are the Health Law Regulations for Health-Related Goods (the Goods Regulations), the Health Law Regulations for Health Research (the Research Regulations) and the Regulations of the Health Law in Publicity Matters (the Publicity Regulations), etc.

 Other provisions can be issued by the authorities as internal guidelines, decrees or accords, which may or may not be published in the Federal Official Gazette.
 Again, these kind of provisions have taken on particular relevance during the covid-19 emergency because of the necessity to take immediate actions to control the pandemic, many of which have not been fully compliant with the applicable legal provisions and procedures.
-Finally, although the Mexican legal system is not common law based, precedents regarding the nature of health provisions have been decided by the Mexican courts.
-Many of these focus on the interpretation of health as a constitutional and human right and its prevalence upon other such rights and vice versa.

 The regulatory regime

-In all cases, pharmaceuticals, devices and other products and services that have effects on human health are regulated at the federal level.
+Pharmaceuticals, devices and other products and services that have effects on human health are regulated at the federal level.
 These include, among others: research; food and beverages; human tissue and DNA; psychotropic and narcotics; toiletries and cosmetics; toxic substances; publicity; tobacco, vaping and alcoholic beverages; medical software and telemedicine; etc.

 The Health Law, its regulations and other provisions provide specific definitions of medicines, medical devices and other products and services subject to sanitary control.
 In some cases, where specific legal provisions have not been enacted, it is quite common to have the competent authorities resort to provisions based on 'similarities' or broad general concepts within other provisions.
 These determinations based on similarities have greatly increased during the covid-19 pandemic, and products that were not considered as regulated or that, because of their dual or variable use, were not in practice regulated by the health authorities have been under scrutiny of the authorities for the past several months.
+This same situation has been fairly common to new technologies that are formally unregulated or at the best partially regulated in Mexico, as could be telemedicine, new nicotine products, artificial intelligence used in medical services and devices, technologies having the possibility of dual use for medical and recreational purposes, etc.

-The Health Law defines medicines as substances having therapeutic, preventive or rehabilitative effects identifiable on pharmacological, physical, chemical and biologic characteristics and classified based on diverse criteria as: allopathic; homeopathic; herbal remedies; prescription; controlled prescription; over the counter; vitamins; biotechnological; orphan drugs; traditional medicines; etc.
+The Health Law defines medicines as substances having therapeutic, preventive or rehabilitative effects identifiable on pharmacological, physical, chemical and biologic characteristics and classified based on diverse criteria as: allopathic, homeopathic, herbal remedies, prescription, controlled prescription, over the counter, vitamins, biotechnological, orphan drugs, traditional medicines, etc.

 In addition, other regulated products include toxins, anti-toxins, vaccines, serums, parenteral preparations, blood products, microbial and fungal preparations, hormones, enzymes, etc.

-The Health Law identifies six main types of medical devices (medical equipment; prostheses and functional aids; diagnostic agents; dental products; surgical material; and hygienic products), which are classified based on their risks, safety and efficiency into three classes: Class I, well-known in medical practice and not body-invasive; Class II, known in medical practice or body-invasive for periods shorter than 30 days; and Class III, new or recently accepted in medical practice or remaining in the body for periods greater than 30 days.
+The Health Law identifies six main types of medical devices (medical equipment, prostheses and functional aids, diagnostic agents, dental products, surgical material and hygienic products), which are classified based on their risks, safety and efficiency into three classes: Class I, well-known in medical practice and not body-invasive; Class II, known in medical practice or body-invasive for periods shorter than 30 days; and Class III, new or recently accepted in medical practice or remaining in the body for periods greater than 30 days.

-Certain NOMs and internal criteria include additional requirements for products that, although not formally medical devices under the Health Law or its Regulations, have been included under its scope by the authorities, as possible new technologies (apps and software), electric and electronic products used in 'wellness', holistic therapies and similar procedures, telemedicine services, etc.
+Certain NOMs and internal criteria include additional requirements for products that, although not formally medical devices under the Health Law or its Regulations, have been included under its scope by the authorities, as possible new technologies (apps and software), electric and electronic products used in 'wellness', holistic therapies and similar procedures, telemedicine services, etc. It appears to be a general trend of the health authorities to attempt regulating products which, although not having as their specific purpose to be used as a medical device (in a broad perspective) could eventually be used by health professionals for diagnosis, treatment or other similar purposes, including electronic products using apps and software available in a general manner through the internet or other similar media.

 ii Non-clinical studies

 There is no specific restriction regarding the use of non-clinical studies.
 The party performing the non-clinical study is solely responsible for assuring good laboratory practices and that these studies do not represent a risk to human health.
 Under certain state legal provisions, certain risks exist of interpretations that may lead to restrictions for these activities.
+Under the current health situation, many non-clinical studies have been initiated through the use of information and data transfer in an international manner through electronic systems.
+This situation has created a general uncertainty as to whether such kinds of data or information transfer could fall within the scope of what is considered a non-clinical study and the consequent legal requirements that such would have to meet.
+Likewise, diverse legal provisions regarding the use of animals for non-clinical studies or trials have been enacted at the federal and local level.

 iii Clinical trials